SitecoreNA/Sitecore-CDP-Scripts/Experiences/Web/readme.md

 # **How to "install" a demo bar**

-Copy and paste the provided code for the demo bar into a Sitecore Web Experience.
+Copy and paste the provided code for the demo/data bar into a Sitecore Web Experience.

 Then either "preview" or set the Experience live.